What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 Brush up with fame at the Hollywood Walk of Fame

 Sure, it’s kitschy.
-But no 1-day L.A. itinerary is complete without a stroll at the Hollywood Walk of Fame.
-From Rodeo Drive in Beverly Hills, the famed promenade is about a 25-minute drive via West Hollywood.
+But we’re huge film buffs, so no 1-day L.A. itinerary we create would be complete without a stroll at the Hollywood Walk of Fame.
+The famed promenade is about a 25-minute drive from Rodeo Drive in Beverly Hills via West Hollywood.

 Centered around the corner of Hollywood Boulevard and Vine Street, the Hollywood Walk of Fame emblazons the names of hundreds of actors, singers, and other celebrities on the pavement within their very own stars.